d-kozak/enticing/index-server/SPEC.md

        snippetCount: int, // how many snippets to return
-       offset: int, // for pagination, offset at which to start searching wantedIndexes, // which indexes to include in the rensponse responseFormat // what format should the result have }
+       offset: int, // for pagination, offset at which to start searching wantedIndexes, // which indexes to include in the rensponse responseFormat, // what format should the result have responseType,  // snippet(part of text) or match(specified by identifiers in the query) }
-    responseFormat = {
-        format: "json" | "html"
+    responseFormat = "json" | "html"
-    }
+    responseType = "snippet" | "match"
     wantedIndexes = {
        entities,
        fieldAttributes